ConceptualBlending/monster_render_system/README.md

 }
 ```
 ## Running Medusa with your files
-It is recommanded to run medusa via terminal.
-Running medusa without any additional argument in the command line will open the help information which is the same as
+It is recommended to run Medusa via terminal.
+Running Medusa without any additional argument in the command line will open the help information which is the same as
 ```
 mono medusa.exe --help
 ```